ehsan11100/AdGuard/Docker.md

 The settings are stored in the [YAML] format.
 The documentation describing all configurable parameters and their values is available on [this page][conf].

+NOTE: **Since v0.107.27** the container uses Docker-provided healthcheck mechanism.
+The implementation uses special reserved domain name `healthcheck.adguardhome.test.`, expecting it to resolve into NODATA answer.
+It imposes restrictions on usage of this particular name, so specifying it within the `blocked_hosts` array under the `dns` section of configuration file will certainly break the healthcheck.

 [YAML]: https://yaml.org
 [conf]: https://github.com/AdguardTeam/Adguardhome/wiki/Configuration